-DS 3 Crossback E-TENSE practicality & boot space
+DS 3 Crossback E-TENSE boot space & seating

 The electric version of the DS 3 Crossback loses nothing to its petrol counterpart when it comes to practicality – and yet it’s still not the most versatile car in its class